What is Cash Out in betting

 A second reason is that through the 'Cash Out' button, companies have more profit.
 It may sound strange to you, but there is an explanation.

 In the first example, with the score at 0-1 for Liverpool, your company offer a refund of €180.

 At this point, their odds formula understands that the real chances for Liverpool to win are more than 70%.
 So, the system offers the betting odds according to this formula.

-This means that in 70% or more of the cases, they will have to pay the full amount.
-And, there is a 30% or lower of the cases, which they will not pay anything.
+This means that in 70% or more of the cases, they would have to pay the full amount.
+And, there is a 30% or lower of the cases, which they wouldn't pay anything.

-But there are the also players who believe that by using this option, the term of value betting is gone.
+But there are players who believe that by using this option, the term of value betting is dead.

 In another case, if the team you selected received a red card, the result has more risk involved.
 It would be better to accept the offer of the company and close your bet.

-Let us know your opinion in the comments about this betting option if you are using it and your experiences.
+Let us know your opinion in the comments for this betting option if you use it and your experiences.